PCOS: From symptoms to self-advocacy. Get the handbook

 One study found implantation timing varied from 2.5 to 7.5 days after an embryo transfer.
 Implantation was calculated based on starting hCG levels.
 The age of the embryo can also affect when implantation occurs, so you should speak to your doctor to know more about your unique situation.

-How Else Can You Know if Implantation has Occurred?
+How Else Can You Know if Implantation Has Occurred?

 • Spotting (bleeding between periods)